Fredrick is a writer with a great passion for the health niche. He loves to write about home and natural remedies for

 The Prevalence of a Cold and the Flu

 Before I discovered a natural treatment process that cured my cold and flu fast, I used to really suffer.
 I used to go through most of their symptoms, including sore throat and body aches, for more than a week.

 In brief, a cold (common cold) and the flu (influenza) are viral infections that affect the upper respiratory system, especially the throat, nose, and sinuses.
 According to my own experience, the flu is worse than a cold, but their symptoms are more common.

-The viral illnesses are quite infectious, and according to WHO, they affect millions of people every day worldwide.
-In the U.S., at least one billion cases of the viruses are reported every year.
+Viral illnesses are quite infectious, and according to WHO, they affect millions of people every day worldwide.
+In the U.S., at least one billion cases of these viruses are reported every year.

 So, how do you know that you have the infections?
 Well, if you have the following symptoms, you are highly likely to have been infected with a cold or the flu.